thinkb4/a-walk-in-graphql/lessons/day_04/day_04.md

 - Run ExecuteField() for `buckLanders` or `shireLanders` normally, which during CompleteValue() will execute the `{ id name }` sub‐selection set normally.
 - Run ExecuteField() for the remaining field (`buckLanders` or `shireLanders`), which during CompleteValue() will execute the `{ id name }` sub‐selection set normally.

-Even though the execution order cannot be determined a priori, the response does, and will reflect the lexical order of the query (as show below), this response will be returned once all operations are completed.
+Even though the execution order cannot be determined a priori, the response can, and it'll reflect the lexical order of the query (as shown below).
+This response will be returned once all operations are completed.

 ```json
 {